01 of 10

 08 of 10

 If you have any kind of stocked workshop, you've already got a bubble (also called box) level.
 It's a ruler with two inset bubbles within green fluid: one for the horizontal, one for the vertical.
 While usable for wall tiling only, a laser level can be used in place of both the chalk line and bubble level.Continue to 9 of 10 below.

 09 of 10

 Use the rubber mallet for gently tapping tile into place.
 Wrapping a hammer in something soft (fabric, foam, etc.) will not work.
-Invest the $15 to $25 in a mallet and save yourself countless cracked tiles.Continue to 10 of 10 below.
+Invest in an inexpensive mallet and save yourself countless cracked tiles.Continue to 10 of 10 below.

 10 of 10